 - We can acquire multi-user e-books, in lieu of print books, whenever possible.

-- We can acquire streaming video or audio licenses, whenever possible.
+- We can acquire streaming video or streaming audio licenses, whenever possible.

-- We can digitize parts of works, within the limitations of Fair Use.
+- We can digitize parts of works, within Fair Use limitations.

 - Your department library liaison can work with you to find alternative resources.

 - We can digitize an entire work if it’s deemed essential for the course curriculum and there is no viable alternative – but – this is only as a last resort.
 Under these circumstances, the preferred solution would be for the students to purchase the work (if it’s available for purchase).

 For more information or questions about general reserve services, contact Jordan Popp (firstname.lastname@example.org or 254.710.6785).